Grupo LIA - UPM

 - Biological information processing: how cells communicate, process biological signals and take decisions?

 - Synthetic Biology and DNA Computing confluence: how to engineer and program new biological systems (based on DNA, RNA or proteins) that can interact with cell and/or can sense and respond to biological signals?
-How can we design new DNA Computing devices able to operate in vivo?
+How can we design new DNA/RNA Computing devices able to operate in vivo?

 - Artificial Intelligence in vivo: How to use algorithmic ideas developed in Artificial Intelligence field to program smart cellular computers?
 Or, how to apply evolutionary computing ideas in the design of new biocircuits?